 During Uni Beckett became a clear favorite in our class.
 He was so wonderfully weird, a playwright that flourished in black comedy, that explored human nature at it’s barest and bleakest.
 His work is both tragically sad, and funny at the same time.
-(Another lesson we learned from Shakespeare; nothing is funnier than unhappiness) We looked at many of his shorter plays, and when I say short I mean short, for example ‘Come and Go’ varies between 121 and 127 words in length, depending on the translation.
+We looked at many of his shorter plays, and when I say short I mean short, for example ‘Come and Go’ varies between 121 and 127 words in length, depending on the translation.
 But my particular favorite was ‘Waiting For Godot‘.

 It is his most performed, most well known and celebrated piece; a mastery.
 The play where nothing happens, twice, but says squillions about peoples most honest emotions.
 Being alone, feeling unloved, feeling forgotten or overlooked, waiting for something to happen rather than just going out and doing it yourself, waiting for someone.

 For a play to be about nothing was a radical notion for it’s time, but has become a familiar thread in today’s pop culture.
 TV shows like Friends and How I met your mother feature groups of people sitting around coffee shops and bars talking about trends in human behavior and relationships.
 Reality TV shows like Big Brother where 14 ordinary people live in a house cooking eggs and scratching their arse, with thousands of viewers hooked on their every word.
 Social media such as Facebook and Twitter, where millions of people post pictures of their lunch, and comment on status updates about feeling grumpy.
-Everyone and anyone can and does have a blog (exhibit A).
 Godot started a trend; nothing, is in fact quite interesting.

 I really loved the idea of writing something as a response to someone else’s work.
 Not as a sequel, or a re-write, but a response.
 I read Godot and I had so much respect and admiration for the work, and I wanted to talk to it, to the words.
 I thought it would be interesting for a young woman, from a different time and country; a different world, to tell her version.